Why and How I Use LilyPond

 different files—re-inclusions can blow the stack and crash

-available to all source files by way of lyc,
+all source files by way of lyc, a compiler

-command with various options and preprocessing.
-Therefore, no
+various options and preprocessing.
+Therefore, no source files

 \include directly; they all